Cairns Esplanade Lagoon at golden hour — palm trees, the Coral Sea and Far North Queensland sunset sky

 The Two Seasons

 This is peak tourist season in Cairns, and for good reason.
 Daytime temperatures sit between roughly 21°C and 27°C, humidity is relatively low, and rain is infrequent — often weeks can pass without a drop.
-Nights can be surprisingly cool, especially June through August, dropping to around 17–18°C (you may want a light jacket for evening dining on the Esplanade).
+Nights can be surprisingly cool, especially June through August, dropping to around 17–18°C. A light jacket is welcome for evening dining on the Esplanade.

-Reef conditions are generally excellent: visibility is high, seas are calm, and water temperatures are comfortable at 23–26°C. The Daintree and Tablelands are at their most accessible with all roads open and walking tracks in good condition.
-This is also whale season — dwarf minke whales visit in June and July, humpback whales from July to September.
+Reef conditions are generally excellent: visibility is high (often 20–30+ metres), seas are calm and water temperatures are comfortable at 23–26°C. The Daintree and Tablelands are at their most accessible with all roads open and walking tracks in good condition.
+This is also whale season — dwarf minke whales visit the Ribbon Reefs in June and July, humpback whales from July to September.

-The trade-off: this is when Cairns is busiest, especially during school holidays (late June/early July, late September).
-Accommodation and tours should be booked in advance, and prices are at their highest.
+The trade-off: this is when Cairns is busiest, especially during Australian school holidays (late June/early July, late September).
+Accommodation and tours should be booked in advance, and prices are at their highest of the year.

 Temperatures climb to 29–31°C with high humidity (often 70–78%), and most of Cairns' roughly 2,000 mm annual rainfall falls in these months — particularly January and February, which average 300–400 mm each.
 Rain in Cairns tends to come as heavy afternoon downpours or sustained tropical rain rather than constant drizzle.
 Mornings are often sunny.

 The wet season brings its own spectacles.
 Waterfalls across the Atherton Tablelands and Barron Gorge are at their most powerful.
-The Daintree Rainforest reaches peak intensity — everything is a vivid, deep green and wildlife activity increases as it's breeding season for many species.
+The Daintree Rainforest reaches peak intensity — everything is vivid, deep green and wildlife activity increases during breeding season.
 On the reef, November brings the annual coral spawning — one of nature's most remarkable events, visible on special night dives.
 Turtle nesting season runs November to February.

-The downsides: marine stingers (box jellyfish and Irukandji) are present in coastal waters from November to May (all reef operators provide full-body stinger suits).
+The downsides: marine stingers (box jellyfish and Irukandji) are present in coastal waters from November to May — all reef operators provide full-body stinger suits.
 Cyclone risk exists from January to March, though direct hits on Cairns are relatively rare.
-Some roads north of Cape Tribulation may be impassable after heavy rain.
-The Daintree River ferry can occasionally close during flooding.
+Some roads north of Cape Tribulation may be impassable after heavy rain, and the Daintree River ferry can occasionally close during flooding.

 Month by Month